aspiwack/haskell-benign/README.md

 having a similar problem).
 With the optimisation not working at that level, strictness is much less of a problem.

+## Backends

+Backends are shipped as separate package (with the exception of backends which require no additional dependencies).

+I've got to confess that it's a major pain in my delicately dignified bottom.
+The language server works rather poorly across packages;
+duplicating the Cabal files is somewhat annoying, what with the common stanzas being lost and the version numbers being easier to get wrong, I'll have to publish several packages every time I want to make a release.
+I'm probably forgetting other issues.
+But until Hackage supports multiple-library packages, it's the only solution that I have to avoid pulling, say, Katip, when I want to use Opentelemetry.

+You are welcome to write benign effects directly in your package.
+If you wish to upstream one of my backends: I'll deprecate mine.

 ## Build

 Build as